scuttlebutt-eu/important-documents/DIY-Peach!.md

 As inspired by [Patterns for Decentralized Organizing (pamphlet)](https://docs.wixstatic.com/ugd/8246de_248a47ddbd3c4d209667ff5508ee300b.pdf) ([full book](https://leanpub.com/patterns-for-decentralised-organising/)), [IDOARRT](https://toolbox.hyperisland.com/idoarrt-meeting-design), [9 Artifacts To Seed a Project Team](http://kfjournal.org/wp/index.php/2015/10/19/9-artifacts-to-seed-a-project-team/) and [Pods](https://handbook.enspiral.com/guides/pods.html) and [Stewardship](https://loomio.coop/stewarding.html) from Enspiral.

 This is a proposal for how you can grow a Peach.
-A Peach is a form of working group which together built up the European Scuttlebutt Consortium tree.
-Feel free to hack!
+A Peach is a kind of working group and method that smaller groups can use to get stuff done within the Consortium.
+Feel free to deviate from this guide when creating your own Peach.

 1. **Compassion Building** - Make time to get to know each other (more)!
 Some ways to do this: Tell your life story to each other through life charts of highs and lows.
 Have meetings where you talk about other things than what you usually work with.
 Distribute care labour and strengthen the team's collective emotional intelligence.
 Set up a peer-to-peer support system like Stewardship (defined in one of the links above).